grakkit/grakkit/README.md

 ## Scripts

 Any files within the `scripts` folder will be executed on plugin load.
 This includes sub-directories as well.
-You can also use `require(<repo>)` to load modules.

 ## Modules